zanvoy/backend-tdd-assessment/README.md

 ### Step 6: Test for when all options are provided (2 point(s))
-When a user provides all three options, they should be applied in the order listed in usage.
-Here are a couple examples:
+When a user provides all three options, they should be applied in the order listed in the helpful usage message that Argparse constructs from the argument definitions.
+Here are a few examples:

 ```console
 foo@bar:~ $ python echo.py -tul "heLLo!"